attdevsupport/ARO/README.md

 +  **Recording video in a trace:**  Some devices may not record video during a trace due to hardware limitations.
 For these devices, use the USB Video feature to record a video for the trace.

-+  **Loading a trace:**  While loading a trace in the ARO Analyzer, an Out of Memory (OOM) notification (application heap size issue) error may occur, or the message: “ARO Analyzer has reached the maximum memory heap size.
-Close ARO Analyzer and try again or increase ARO Analyzer’s heap size.
-Also consider collecting multiple, smaller, more isolated traces.” may appear.
++  **Loading a trace:**  While loading a trace in the ARO Analyzer, an Out of Memory (OOM) notification (application heap size issue) error may occur, or the message: ï¿½ARO Analyzer has reached the maximum memory heap size.
+Close ARO Analyzer and try again or increase ARO Analyzerï¿½s heap size.
+Also consider collecting multiple, smaller, more isolated traces.ï¿½ may appear.
 This can also occur when the same trace is re-loaded.

 +  **AT&T ARO Data Collector support for iOS:**  The following issues can occur on the specified iPhone devices if they are disconnected from a Mac running OS X Mountain Lion 10.8 and OS X Mavericks 10.9 while a trace is being collected:
 	+  On the iPhone 5c, the ARO Data Analyzer may hang and display an empty pop-up, requiring the Analyzer to be closed.
-	+  On the iPhone 5 and iPhone 4s, the error message “No data Packet captured” may be displayed.
-The correct error message is “Device got disconnected”.
+	+  On the iPhone 5 and iPhone 4s, the error message ï¿½No data Packet capturedï¿½ may be displayed.
+The correct error message is ï¿½Device got disconnectedï¿½.
 	+  Traces collected from an iPhone connected to a Mac running OS X Mavericks 10.9 are not supported by the AT&T ARO Analyzer when it is running on a Windows OS.